ramflorez/Professional_Readme_Generator/README.md

   ## Installation

           First instal AXIOS (npm install --save axios) and Inquirer package (npm install inquirer).
 Then, invoke the application by running node. index.js and answer the questions.
-A high quality README file will be generated, and it will be saved in the "generatedFile" folder.
+A high quality README file will be generated.
+Look for the Readme file in the Root folder labeled "GenReadme".

   ## Usage